-ANGEL INVESTING: KEY TO US JOBS AND ECONOMIC HEALTH

-What is an Angel Investor?
+ANGEL INVESTING: KEY TO US JOBS AND ECONOMIC HEALTH What is an Angel Investor?

 Angels are accredited investors who invest their own money in high-risk, high-growth early-stage enterprises that fuel our nation's job growth and economic health.
 Angel investors are the primary source of outside capital for promising startups and entrepreneurs - providing an estimated 90% of such outside funds.

-Every year angels invest about \$25 billion in more than 70,000 startups.
-Angels and venture capitalists have invested roughly the same amount of money for many years, although angels invest in 15 times more businesses.
+In 2015, angels invested about \$24.6 billion in more than 71,000 startups.
+Angels and venture capitalists have invested roughly the same amount of money for many years, although angels invest in about 15 times more businesses.
 An estimated 300,000 angels supported promising companies in every American state.
 Angel investment differs from venture capital, but there are similarities in professionalism.
-Angels invest much earlier, usually at the startup stage and their own personal capital.
+Angels invest much earlier, usually at the startup stage.
 VCs pool funds from mostly institutional investors and largely invest in companies that have entered a strong growth phase, frequently with the benefit of initial angel investment to establish viability.
 While angels approach each deal with an expectation of success, investing in early-stage companies is highly risky.
-With a well-managed, diversified portfolio, data indicate angel investing can lead to 20+% return over time; however, angels lose some or all funding in more than half of all investments.\

-Many angels join formal angel groups to share expertise and pool their capital.
-There are about 400 groups in the US.

-Companies First Funded By Angel Investors Include Household Names facebook amazon.com
+With a well-managed, diversified portfolio, data indicate angel investing can lead to 20+% return over time; however, angels lose some or all funding in more than half of all investments.
+Many angels join formal angel groups to share expertise and pool capital.
+There are about 400 groups nationwide.
+Companies First Funded By Angel Investors Include Household Names amazon.com

-Google

-Angel investing creates jobs.
-From 1980 to 2005, firms less than 5 years old accounted for ALL net job growth in the US.\ At the earliest stage, when neither banks nor venture capital will invest, angels are often the only source of equity for young businesses.
+Angel Investors: Vital to Economic Health of Communities and Nation Angel investing creates jobs.
+From 1980 to 2005, firms less than 5 years old accounted for ALL net job growth in the US.
+At the earliest stage, when neither banks nor venture capital will invest, angels are often the only source of equity for young businesses.
 Angel capital focuses on companies with potential to rapidly add hundreds of jobs, and achieve \$10 to \$50 million in sales within several years.
 Mentorship by angels is often a critical success factor for early-stage companies.
 Funding is not the only investment angels make in startups: in addition, angel investors promote growth and success by introducing entrepreneurs to high-value potential customers and resources, counseling them during challenging times, and helping them gain credibility and market share.
 There are angels and angel groups in every state and region energetically working with startups to build and grow jobs in their communities and to help create wealth for entrepreneurs as well as potential returns for themselves.
 Angels fuel innovation and competition.
 Seed capital provided by angels is vital to continued innovation and US leadership globally in technology, healthcare, telecom, energy and other job-generating growth sectors of the economy.
 Angel investing often makes the difference between a company remaining on the runway or soaring into flight.

-WHAT ANGEL INVESTORS NEED FROM CONGRESS

-Angel Investing Plays a Vital Role in Our Nation's Economy

-Congress has long supported and encouraged private sector activity that creates jobs and fosters innovation.
-Support of the angel investing ecosystem is critical to the success of these efforts.
+WHAT ANGEL INVESTORS NEED FROM CONGRESS Angel Investing Plays a Vital Role in Our Nation's Economy Congress has long supported and encouraged private sector activity that helps improve the economic health of our nation.
+Support of the angel investing ecosystem is critical to the success of those efforts.
 Angel investors provide most of the initial seed capital to new, high-growth enterprises.
-Angel investors take the most risk, with their own funds, as well as time and energy to help young companies grow, create jobs and succeed.
+Angel investors take the most risk, with their own funds, time and energy to help young companies grow, create jobs and succeed.

-Critical Issues Impacting the Angel Investing Community Today After Tax Reform, Improve Policies That Ensure Startups Can Access Capital

-ACA supports the concept of simplifying the federal tax code, but believes it is important to continue policies that support investment in new businesses.
-Thanks to Congress for keeping the permanent 100% exemption of gains on investments in Qualified Small Business Stock, passed under the Protecting Americans from Tax Hikes Act of 2016, ("IRC Section 1202").
-This exemption has catalyzed investment in innovative startups and should be continued and also improved in two ways:

-- Clarify which businesses qualify as QSBs by providing a simple tax form that can be given to investors. - Since many angels invest in companies as LLCs that later convert to C Corporations, allow the time as LLCs to count toward the five year holding period.

-Create Safe Harbor for Startups for Net Operating Losses

-High-growth startups raising equity capital often experience an ownership change that invokes Section 382 NOL limitations.
-ACA appreciates the need to prevent abusive loss trafficking, but believes startups experience unintended consequences.
-Exempting capital contributions from ownership change calculations for early-stage companies helps attract capital.